tiny kitchen space-saving struggles

 One might mistake this as a kitchen island.
 Part of it is true, and part is not.

 The breakfast nook is just the kitchen’s base cabinets with enough overhang on the other side for maybe 2 people to sit.
-This is not only a great space-saving area in the kitchen but also around the house.
+This is a great space-saving area not only in the kitchen but also around the house.

 Oven not needed